farhannellipparamban/OLX-Clone/README.md

    cd olx-clone
    npm install

-2. Configuration:
+### Configuration:
-   -Create a Firebase project at https://console.firebase.google.com/.
+   - Create a Firebase project at https://console.firebase.google.com/.
-   -Obtain your Firebase configuration (apiKey, authDomain, projectId, etc.).
+   - Obtain your Firebase configuration (apiKey, authDomain, projectId, etc.).
--  -Replace the placeholders in the project's configuration files with your Firebase configuration.
+   - Replace the placeholders in the project's configuration files with your Firebase configuration.